-Sakarun beach is minutes away, which is becoming a very popular destination as of lately.
+Sakarun beach is minutes away and is becoming a popular destination lately.
 However, still private enough that you will not find lots of crowds.
-In front of the lighthouse, you will find a large courtyard and a large swing underneath a big, very old tree – perfect for some playful fun.

-If camping is something that you love, there are two campsites on Dugi Otok – Camp Kargita, which is an auto camp located near the lighthouse at Punta Bianca and Camp Mandarino near the village of Verunič/Soline.
-Camp Mandarino even has a restaurant with a variety of foods, drinks, and Mediterranean specialties.
+If camping is something you love, there are two campsites on Dugi Otok – Camp Kargita, an auto camp near the lighthouse at Punta Bianca, and Camp Mandarino, the village of Verunič/Soline.
+Camp Mandarino even has a restaurant with various foods, drinks, and Mediterranean specialties.

 If you plan on visiting Dugi Otok by sailboat, it is important to consider mooring options on the island.
 Mooring is available in Sali, Brbinj, Božava, Veli Rat, Telašćica, Čuna, Sakarun, and Solišćica.

 LOCAL TIP: Solišćica is one of the safest anchorages on the island and offers the most protection from the wind and the open sea.
-Sali, Brbinj, and Božava have a reception for ships, where you can have a supply of water and electricity.
-Furthermore, it is useful to know that the mooring facility in Sali also offers a toilet facility in the berthing price.
+Sali, Brbinj, and Božava have a reception for ships, where you can supply water and electricity.
+Furthermore, it is helpful to know that the mooring facility in Sali also offers a toilet facility in the berthing price.

 If you’re a foodie, you’re in for a serious treat because Dugi Otok is home to some beautiful restaurants to check out during your visit.

 Here are just a few of our favorites you need to check out.